 Avalon’s wildly popular Crispy Potatoes are a mouth-watering garnish atop the Lobster Mac ‘n’ Cheese.
 You may need a nap after that one, see you in Paradise.

-There’s a potato for everyone out there in Louisville and surrounding communities.
+There’s a potato for everyone out there in and surrounding communities.
 Share your favorite dishes and establishments with us!